 Fathering during and after divorce or separation – you’re not alone.

-Why Join A Support Group?
+Why Join A Peer Group?

 The idea is for fathers to have a space where they can share experiences, challenges and information with other dads.
 It provides opportunities for brainstorming, problem-solving and developing effective ways of dealing with post-separation.

 Do I need to come to every group session?

 While we welcome attendance at any session, we recommend that you attend as many sessions as possible to maximize support and build a solid foundation for your post-separation life.
 There will also be guest speakers and a Holiday Party!

 As our space is limited, we do want you to RSVP by sending a quick email to email@example.com or calling our toll-free at 877-297-3312.

 Each week, the group will be led by a peer dad, through a variety of topics.
 The dad has professional and personal experience with divorce, and is committed to supporting other fathers.

 To accommodate diverse topics as those arise, we will not follow a strict curriculum.
 We will, however, attempt to cover the following discussions:

 - Effects of divorce on children and adults